 Procurement & RFPs

-Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, are non-profit corporations providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
-The company’s procurement office is located at the ACTR office in Middlebury, Vermont.
+Tri-Valley Transit, Inc. (TVT), formerly Addison County Transit Resources, Inc. (ACTR), located in Middlebury, Vermont and Stagecoach Transportation Services, Inc. (STSI), located in Randolph, Vermont, is a non-profit corporation providing public transit services in Chittenden, Rutland, Orange, Windsor and Addison Counties in Vermont.
+The company’s procurement office is located at the TVT Addison Office in Middlebury, Vermont.
 Both agencies provide the full range of rural transit and paratransit services.

-Goods and services purchased by Stagecoach range widely from paper clips to buses.
-We encourage small businesses owned by minorities and women to pursue contracts to compete for Stagecoach business.
+Goods and services purchased by TVT range widely from paper clips to buses.
+We encourage small businesses owned by minorities and women to pursue contracts to compete for TVT business.
 Learn more about specific DBE program information.

 Jim Moulton, Executive Director